OWF/owf2013/pages/en/news/osdc-CFP/index.md

 Montrouge Beffroi cultural centre, Paris, October 4 & 5, 2013

-OSDC.fr's objective is to gather French speaking developers from different communities around innovative technologies.
+Since 2011, the Open World Forum hosts OSDC.fr  in its CODE environment.
+The  conference's objective is to gather French speaking developers from different communities around innovative technologies.
-After two editions on our own, we are since 2011 associated to Open World Forum and its numerous partners in order to provide the best experience to our attenddees.

-For the 5th edition of this conference, we invite you to gather the communities dedicated to programming based on free/libre languages such as Perl, Python, Ruby, PHP, Smalltalk & much more.
+For the 5th edition of this conference, you are invited to gather the communities dedicated to programming based on free/libre languages such as Perl, Python, Ruby, PHP, Smalltalk & much more.

 In order to submit your proposal and find out more about this CFP,